Loading

 Alternative versions

 Sega re-released the game in Japan under the name De La Jet Set Radio.
 This version was released on October 18, 2001, in Japan via Dreamcast Direct (later renamed Sega Direct) and included a T-shirt featuring the protagonist Beat for those who pre-ordered.
-This version features content that was originally exclusive to PAL and North American versions, namely music, two playable characters, and two stages.
+This version features content that was originally exclusive to PAL and North American versions, namely music from the PAL release, two playable characters, and two stages.

 Mobile versions